stratdev3/SimpleW/documentation/simplew/docs/reference/serversenteventsmodule.md

 # ServerSentEventsModule

-The `ServerSentEventsModule` is used to setup Server Sent Events.
+The `ServerSentEventsModule` is used to set up Server-Sent Events.
-This module setup a middleware.
+This module sets up a middleware.

 ## Definition